 3. Be Set Up To Sell.
 The most overlooked part of profiting in sports card investing is actually being set up to sell your cards.
 This includes acquiring cards that are frequently transacted, so as to instill confidence in your future buyer by being able to show consistent sales comps.
 We're not saying not to acquire short prints and variations, but if you're looking to make an ROI quickly, these aren't always the best cards.

 There are two windows.
 The long term window and the flippable window.
 The long term window is when you believe a player has a season or more of relevant potential "moments" ahead.
 The flippable window is when a player actually never has to perform well on the field or court, but only has to generate enough "hype" to see an increase in card value.

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

+Yes, she's the wife of Chicago Cubs star SS Dansby Swanson.
 An attacking forward who’s only 24, Pugh is in position to score some big goals for the No. 1 team in the world.

 While the NWSL offers a less-profile pitch than the Women’s World Cup, Pugh is nonetheless a top-five goal scorer in the league who plays in one of its larger markets- Chicago.